Residential Recycling Guide

 If you have been clearing out the garage or want to discard an old appliance, schedule a bulky item pick-up by calling Waste Management at (909) 599-1274.
 Residents are limited to four (4) bulky item pick-ups annually at no additional cost.

 La Verne's residential used oil curbside collection program allows residents the convenience of recycling their oil.
 Place your used oil in a screw-top container and leave it next to your recycling cart on your regular trash day for pick-up.
 You may leave up to two 1-gallon containers on any given week.
 For additional information on used oil recycling or the location of collection centers click on to the City's Used Oil Collection Program.

 BATTERY RECYCLING AND UNIVERSAL WASTE

 As of February 9th, 2006 the disposal of batteries and other universal wastes such as fluorescent light bulbs in the regular trash became illegal.
 Instead, these wastes have to be taken to a household hazardous waste collection facility or other authorized waste handler.
 The City of La Verne has partnered with Waste Management to collect batteries on behalf of residents to properly dispose of.
-Please click this Free Battery Recycling Program flyer for more details and visit one of our kiosks in the lobby of City Hall or the Community Center.
+Please click here for more details and visit one of our kiosks in the lobby of City Hall or the Community Center.

 For more information on how to dispose of other universal waste please review the Household Hazardous Waste section.
 By recycling these hazardous items, it will help reserve space at our landfills while keeping our environment safer and cleaner.